oceanprotocol/contracts/README.md

 npm run test:cover
 ```

-Code style is enforced through the CI test process, builds will fail if there're any linting errors.
+Code style is enforced through the CI test process.
+Builds will fail if there are linting errors.

 ## ⬆️ Releases